-A carer's allowance of up to £5.69 hour (i.e. actual expenditure incurred up to a maximum of £5.69 hour) will be paid for care of dependents whether children, elderly person's or people with disabilities, to those Members representing the Council on approved duties (see paragraph 6).
+A carer's allowance of £9.50 per hour (alignment with the National Living Wage) and up to a maximum of £2,000 per annum will be paid for care of dependents whether children, elderly person's or people with disabilities, to those Members representing the Council on approved duties (see paragraph 5).
 The maximum period of the entitlement will be the duration of the approved duty and reasonable travelling time.
-The allowance will not be payable where the care is provided by a member of the claimant's own household.
+The allowance will not be payable where the care is provided by a member of the claimant's own household or if a member already receives a carers' allowance.